Join our upcoming Incentive Planning webinar on December 12. Register now.

 Table of Contents

 Wake up.
 Work.
 Get paid.
-Go to bed.
+Repeat.

 Moreso, a healthy work environment means your employees know what to expect, how to expect it, and when they will receive it.
-Clear communication about pay plays an essential role in driving business performance and overall employee satisfaction.
+Clear communication about basic pay plays an essential role in driving business performance and overall employee satisfaction.

 ...
 Cognitive satisfaction is derived from the evaluative appreciation of work-related aspects, such as payment, schedules and benefits (Eyupoglu et al., 2016).